-Course aim The ATSEP (Air Traffic Safety Electronics Personnel) Basic course is designed to impart basic knowledge and skills to technical personnel or ab-initio students operating and maintaining air traffic management (ATM) equipment.
+Course aim The basic Air Traffic Safety Electronics Personnel (ATSEP) training course is designed to impart basic knowledge and skills to technical personnel or ab-initio students operating and maintaining air traffic management (ATM) equipment.

-Course objectives After completion of the course, the student will have:
+Course objectives After completion of the basic ATSEP training, the student will have:

-- Knowledge and understanding of the subjects described below in accordance with the EUROCONTROL Specifications for CCC (Common Core Content).
+- Knowledge and understanding of the subjects described below in accordance with the EASA ANNEX XIII - Part-PERS requirements for service providers concerning personnel training and competence assessment Subpart A - Air Traffic Safety Electronic Personnel.

 - Knowledge and understanding of the importance of teamwork.

-Course overview The course duration is eight days.
+Course overview The course duration is eight days (classroom) or ten days (online).
 The competency based training is divided into theoretical lessons combined with practical hands-on simulation exercises and delivered by a team of professional international instructors.

 Theory The theory consists of individual topics covering various aspects of operating and maintaining ATM equipment.
 It includes such subjects as the description of CNS/ATM service and the organisation of airspace and airports.
 It gives the knowledge of integrated traffic flow, meteorology, means of communication, coordination and the equipment used in performing a safe air traffic control service, etc.

 Simulator training Various simulation exercises using advanced training equipment are performed to become familiar with the work of an air traffic controller.

 Prerequisites As stated by the regulatory requirements, in addition to any client requirements.

 Compliance with regulations The course is compliant with Commission Implementing Regulation (EU) 2017/373 Annex XIII, subpart A.